How to Jump Start a Battery

 - Turn on the jump box and allow it to charge your vehicle until it can be started.

 - Once started, safely remove the clips from the battery terminals and store properly on the jump box.

 What Should You Do If Jump Starting Doesn’t Work?

 If you have tried jump-starting your vehicle and it still won’t start, there are a few things you can try before calling a mechanic.

 - Check the connections—One of the first things you can check for when your car won’t start after jump starting is the alligator clip to terminal connection.
 If these connections are not making proper contact, your battery may not be getting fully charged.

 - Check the terminals—Another thing you can do is check the condition of the battery terminals.
 The battery terminals will need to be clean and free of corrosion to make a proper connection.

 - Check the jump box/cables state—Lastly, check the jumper cables or jump box condition.
 If they are visibly damaged or in poor condition, they may not be transferring power properly.

 Save Thousands on Repairs with Endurance

 If your battery suddenly gives out and you need to be towed to a local mechanic within 25 miles from your home, Endurance is there to help 24/7.
 All of their extended car warranties come with roadside assistance that can tow, jumpstart, change a flat tire, deliver fluid/gas, or provide lockout assistance.
-If you want to arrange service through a different towing provider, we’ll still cover up to $50 per incident.
-The best part?
-There’s no waiting to use this benefit—you can start today!
+If you want to arrange service through a different towing provider, they still cover up to $50 per incident.